Skip to content

 Charitable Trusts:

-Some individuals get their money from property that is legally obligated to be used for religious or charitable purposes, either entirely or partially.
+• Some individuals get their money from property that is legally obligated to be used for religious or charitable purposes, either entirely or partially.
 It can also be voluntary contribution income, as defined in subsection 2(24). (iia).
-If the gross total income exceeds the maximum allowable amount that is not taxable under income tax, the tax return must be filed under Section 139(4A) in both cases.

 Section 139(4b) – Political Party to Furnish the ITR’s –Political Parties:

-Section 139(4B) requires political parties to file an income tax return if their total income is made up primarily of voluntary contributions from the general public–exceeds the maximum allowable tax-free threshold The Chief Executive Officer or Secretary is in charge of filing the tax return by the due date.
+• Section 139(4B) requires political parties to file an income tax return if their total income is made up primarily of voluntary contributions from the general public–exceeds the maximum allowable tax-free threshold The Chief Executive Officer or Secretary is in charge of filing the tax return by the due date.

 Section 139(4c) & Section 139(4d) – ITR’s of entities claiming Exemption U/s 10